-1. No offender shall be discriminated against in participating in an assignment, program, activity or service based on having a disability.
-Consistent with this regulation, facilities are required to make reasonable accommodations to qualified offenders with disabilities.

-- 2. Nevada Dept. Of Corrections (NDOC) staff will modify assignments, programs, activities and/or services to the extent that a qualified offender with a disability can participate unless doing so would fundamentally alter the program or pose a Direct Threat. - 3.
-An offender will not be placed in an assignment, program, activity or service which clearly jeopardizes his/her safety or security.
+- 1. No offender shall be discriminated against in participating in an assignment, program, activity, or service based on having a disability.
+Consistent with this regulation, facilities are required to make reasonable accommodations for qualified offenders with disabilities. - 2.
+NDOC staff will modify assignments, programs, activities, and/or services to the extent that a qualified offender with a disability can participate unless doing so would fundamentally alter the program or pose a Direct Threat. - 3.
+An offender will not be placed in an assignment, program, activity, or service which clearly jeopardizes his/her safety or security.

-4.3.
 658.04 EQUAL ACCESS TO ASSIGNMENTS, PROGRAMS, ACTIVITIES, AND SERVICES

-1. Qualified offenders with a disability shall have the same opportunity for access to assignments, programs, activity(ies) or service options as qualified offenders without disabilities and are able to request service for activities.
+1. Qualified offenders with a disability shall have the same opportunity for access to assignments, programs, activities, or service options as qualified offenders without disabilities and can request service for activities.